DuongHyHenry/uthreadlib/report.md

 ### Testing
 In regards to testing, we ran the sample files provided by the Professor and compared our output with the expected output.
-For queue, we created our own tester files and added some of our own cases.
-We made many test cases that accounted for very specific situtations to make sure our program would be able to handle edge cases.
-We also had to test our program to handle error cases, such as when the data and queue are empty.
+For queue, we created our own tester file based off the professor's tester.
+We made  test cases that accounted for very specific situtations to make sure our program would be able to handle edge cases.
+We also had to make our program account for error cases such as when the data is NULL.

 In terms of debugging, we had to redo our implementation and rethink our current plan for each phase.
 In most of the phases, especially phase 2, we thought we